Carlgo11/guest-portal/README.md

 ### Background images

+The frontend service requires background images to be present.
+In `/guest-portal/public/img/bg/` there should be a directory for each quarter of the year. `q1`,`q2`,`q3`,`q4`.
+These directories are used to host background images.

-The site fetches `bg.jpg` from `/guest-portal/public/img/bg/` in the Docker container and converts it into JPEG, AV1 and WebP images in different resolutions.
+The site fetches `bg.jpg` from `/guest-portal/public/img/bg/q{1,2,3,4}` in the Docker container and converts it into JPEG, AV1 and
+WebP images in different resolutions.

 Link to an appropriate image (preferably larger than 1920x1080) as `bg.jpg` before starting the `frontend` container.
 In